just-offsec/just-offsec.github.io/writeups/thm_napping.md

 <img src="./images/napping/gobuster_admin_napping.png">
 </center><br>

-Cheking the main page:<br>
+Cheсking the main page:<br>
 <center>
 <img src="./images/napping/mainpage_napping.png">
 </center>

-We will sign up a new account<br>
+We create a new account:<br>
 <center>
 <img src="./images/napping/sign_up_napping.png">
 </center><br>

-Also checking the admin page on /admin/login.php<br>
+Checking the admin portal at /admin/login.php:<br>
 <center>
 <img src="./images/napping/admin_login_napping.png">
 </center><br>

-After creating and signing up as a hacker, we see the text that says "Please submit your link so that we can get started.
+After registering as 'hacker', we see the text that says "Please submit your link so that we can get started.
 All links will be reviewed by our admin who also built this site!"<br>
 <center>
 <img src="./images/napping/loggedin_napping.png">